nvisnjic/nvisnjic.github.com/_posts/2015-07-21-gsoc-update-week8.md

 ---
 title: "GSOC Week 8"
 description: "Got some basic API code in, also an input-output Linux loadable kernel module (LKM) for testing.
-Floating point stuff in the LKM module not there yet"
+Floating point stuff in the LKM module not there yet."
 layout: post
 tags: beaglebone, linux, SPI, gsoc2015
 category: BeagleSat
 comments: no
 ---

+Finally got some code up on GitHub, set up the proper Makefile structure to make building Doxygen documentation as easy as invoking "make doxy".
+Next stop, expanding the API header to some real-life usable code.
+Added a LKM module to start testing sysfs interfacing next week.

 *Worked on*